Rush Propst: Coaching career

 On January 30, 2008, Propst was named head coach at Colquitt County High School.
 When Les Koenning left the University of South Alabama in January 2009, head coach Joey Jones interviewed Propst to fill the vacant position as the offensive coordinator.
 After community uproar over the interview, Propst decided to stay at Colquitt County.

 In just his second year of coaching at Colquitt County, Propst took a team that had finished 2–8 in 2007 to an 11–3 season and the state semifinals in 2009.
 In 2010, he led Colquitt County to the GHSA Class 5A State Championship Game.
 In 2011, Colquitt finished 11–3 after losing 35–31 to the eventual state champions, Grayson High School, in the state semifinal game.
 In 2012, Colquitt finished 10–4 after losing 41–27 to the eventual state champions, Norcross High School, in the state semifinal game.
 In 2013, Colquitt finished 11–3 after losing 14–9 to the eventual state champions, Norcross High School, in the state semifinal game.
 In 2014, Rush Propst led his Colquitt County Packer football team to their second undefeated season (15–0) and a second state title (first one came in 1994), by defeating Archer High School 28–24 on December 13, 2014, to claim the 2014 1-AAAAAA State Championship and his first state title within Georgia.
 In 2015, Colquitt County completed another 15–0 season with a 30–13 victory over the Roswell Hornets to claim their second consecutive Georgia AAAAAA State Championship.
 Propst was relieved of coaching duties following the 2018 season.
 He spent a year as a volunteer assistant coach at UAB.

+In December 2025, Prost won his first state championship in Alabama in 20 years when he led Coosa Christian to a 13-2 season and a 29-22 victory over Lanett in the Alabama Class 2A State Championship.